geekhunger/jstypecheck/README.md

 - <h3 id="and-operator">logical <code>&&</code> chaining</h3>

-When you want to verify that **all** of the checks evaluate to `true`, then use an object!
+When you want to verify that **all** of the checks evaluate to `true`, then use one single object!
 Every `key: value` pair will be checked and all of the values will be compared with by an "and" condition.

 ```js
 typecheck({